“If you buy bananas , they will go black before you eat them “.

 Now bananas play a lot of roles in a baked good.They act like a binder, makes the batter creamy , adds rise and of course add that yummy flavor.
 Its strange, I don’t like to eat bananas as such, but love them in my bakes.
 Am I the only one ?

-This cake is absolutely delicious.
-Its a quick one bowl recipe ( plus a saucepan ).
+This cake is adapted from Fine cooking and is absolutely delicious.
+I have made a step by step tutorial that you can check out here.
 And this is the first time I tried browned butter in a recipe, And am officially in LOVE with it.
 I do not exaggerate.
 It tastes and smells nutty and butterscotch and so great!
 Its a moist cake with choco chips sprinkled in the batter ( which you could leave out and it would still taste as great) and needs no adornment or icing.
-Sprinkle some icing sugar to make it look fancier.. or like me , to cover the parts where your cake stuck to the pan !
+Sprinkle some icing sugar to make it look fancier.. or drizzle on some chocolate !

 - 2 eggs ( cold or warm doesn't matter here)